Indigenous peoples of the Americas: Caribbean

 The Indigenous population of the Caribbean islands consisted of the Taíno of the Lucayan Archipelago, the Greater Antilles and the northern Lesser Antilles, the Kalinago of the Lesser Antilles, the Ciguayo and Macorix of parts of Hispaniola, and the Guanahatabey of western Cuba.
 The overall population suffered the most adverse colonial effects out of all the Indigenous populations in the Americas, as the Kalinago have been reduced to a few islands in the Lesser Antilles such as Dominica and the Taíno are culturally extinct, though a large proportion of populations in Greater Antillean islands such as Puerto Rico and Cuba to a lesser extent, possesses degrees of Taíno ancestry.
 The Cayman Islands were the only island group in the Caribbean to have remained unsettled by Indigenous peoples before the colonial era.

+Cuba

+Cuba was populated by Indigenous peoples prior to the arrival of Europeans in 1492.
+However, due to the Taíno genocide that took place in the West Indies during the 16th century, most of their culture no longer remains, including the Taíno language.
+The census of Cuba does not count Indigenous people either.

 Asia

 Philippines

-Historically, during the Spanish colonization of the Philippines, the territory was ruled as a province of the Mexico-centered Viceroyalty of New Spain and thus many Mexicans including those of Indgenous Aztec and Tlaxcalan descent, were sent as colonists there.
+Historically, during the Spanish colonization of the Philippines, the territory was ruled as a province of the Mexico-centered Viceroyalty of New Spain and thus many Mexicans including those of Nahua descent, were sent as colonists there.
 According to a genetic study by the National Geographic, Filipinos can trace an average of 2% of their ancestry to Native Americans.

+Demography

+The following table lists census figures for each country and territory in the Americas of the populations of Indigenous peoples, each expressed as a percentage of the total population.
+Where census data is not available, it provides an estimate.
+This table includes people who are considered Indigenous in each of the listed countries and territories, and it does not count people with just partially Indigenous identity such as Mestizos and Pardos in Latin America or people who identify as Native American in combination with another race in the United States.
+One exception is Canada, where the Métis are also counted as Indigenous in this table.

+Indigenous populations of the Americas in 2024.